amandasugiharto/dimes/README.md

 </p>

 <h6 align="center">
 Thanks for reading!
-Please consult the GitHub main branch for further clarification on the code or files.
+Please consult the src branch on our GitHub page for further clarification on the code or files.
 </h6>